Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 1. Readflix
 * Using for loop in Flask [Here](https://www.geeksforgeeks.org/python-using-for-loop-in-flask/)
-* how to position an element bootstrap [Here](https://www.geeksforgeeks.org/bootstrap-positioning-an-element-with-examples/)
+* How to position an element bootstrap [Here](https://www.geeksforgeeks.org/bootstrap-positioning-an-element-with-examples/)
 * Python string length | len() method Example [Here](https://www.guru99.com/python-string-length-len.html)
 * Using the len() Function in Python [Here](https://realpython.com/len-python-function/)
 * MongoDB — What is the best way to retrieve a random document from a collection?
 [Here](https://www.kindacode.com/snippet/mongodb-get-a-random-document-from-a-collection/)

 2. Collections
-* “how to display information if button is pressed flask” [Here](https://www.codegrepper.com/code-examples/python/how+to+display+information+if+button+is+pressed+flask)
+* “How to display information if button is pressed flask” [Here](https://www.codegrepper.com/code-examples/python/how+to+display+information+if+button+is+pressed+flask)
-* how to detect which update button was clicked with Flask python(mongoDB) [Here](https://stackoverflow.com/questions/55089384/how-to-detect-which-update-button-was-clicked-with-flask-pythonmongodb)
+* How to detect which update button was clicked with Flask python(mongoDB) [Here](https://stackoverflow.com/questions/55089384/how-to-detect-which-update-button-was-clicked-with-flask-pythonmongodb)
 * HTML DOM addEventListener() Method for the button collections [Here](https://www.w3schools.com/jsref/met_element_addeventlistener.asp)

 3. Community
-* get bootstrap blog features for the community [Here](https://getbootstrap.com/docs/5.1/examples/blog/)
+* Get bootstrap blog features for the community [Here](https://getbootstrap.com/docs/5.1/examples/blog/)
 * Generate random quote using JS [Here](https://codepen.io/robersonj/pen/xLOwLG)